0xcniaso/Netest/README.md

 # Netest

-Un petit script batch a exécuter sur la machine cible pour obtenir des informations sur le reseaux local
+**Simple batch script for pentesting**
+## Usage

+Simply execute this script on the target machine to discover informations quickly